 A skilled theologian and author, this mild-mannered cleric was also a humble monk who put his faith not in his ability to analyze Church doctrine – but in his simple trust that Almighty God would protect His Church and the loyal bishops whom He had chosen to lead it.
 For the ever-faithful Patriarch, that trust was repaid again and again . . . and especially on an astonishing night in Jerusalem that took place more than 16 centuries ago.

 What happened on that unforgettable occasion still looms as a holy mystery for Christians everywhere.
-The incident began a few hours after midnight, according to historians of the period, as the recently appointed Patriarch lay tossing and turning in his residence near the center of the Holy City.
+The incident began a few hours after midnight, according to historians of the period, as the recently appointed Patriarch lay tossing and turning in his residence near the center of the Holy City .
 Once again, the struggling St. Cyril had found himself unable to sleep properly – and for good reason: His Church was in utter turmoil.

 Led by a group of renegade bishops, a powerful faction within the Christian world had come to believe in a terrible heresy – the idea that Christ had not been present in God through all of eternity, but had appeared only at a certain historical moment.
 Known as “Arianism,” this false doctrine was tearing the Church apart.

-A keenly sensitive man who hated conflict and preferred to spend his days in quiet contemplation of Almighty God, St. Cyril was born in 315, under the reign of St. Constantine the Great.
+Already, bishops from A keenly sensitive man who hated conflict and preferred to spend his days in quiet contemplation of Almighty God, St. Cyril was born in 315, under the reign of St. Constantine the Great.
 As the son of pious Christians who carefully educated him in the Sacred Scriptures and the Church’s teachings, Cyril had grown up to become a devout monk with a gift for ascetic living.
-And within a few decades – having served as monk, priest and presbyter at various times – he would find himself chosen by God to succeed Archbishop Maximos (upon his death in 350) as the Primate of the City of Jerusalem.
+And within a few decades – having served as monk, priest and presbyter at various times – he would find himself chosen by God to succeed Archbishop Maximos (upon his death in 350) as the Primate of the City of Jerusalem .

 Within a year, the continuing struggle over the heresy that had been championed by Arius exploded into widespread internecine warfare that threatened to hurl the entire Church into chaos.
 Increasingly, the Arian bishops were attacking St. Cyril and the other Holy Fathers of Jerusalem, while insisting that they should be defrocked and exiled.